-A Generation Kplus entry, “Las niñas” (Schoolgirls) is a coming-of-age story and a generational portrait of Spanish women who would now be in their forties.
+“Las niñas” (Schoolgirls), which premiered in Berlinale’s Generation Kplus section and screens this week at the Thessaloniki Film Festival, is a coming-of-age story and a generational portrait of Spanish women who would now be in their forties.

-This tale of sexual awakening takes place in a Catholic education center at the beginnings of the 90’s when Spain’s democracy was 15 years old.
-Spain had experienced galloping modernity; yet older customs and beliefs remained still deeply rooted.
+The tale of sexual awakening takes place in a Catholic school at the beginning of the 90s when Spain’s democracy was also in it adolescence: 15 years old.
+Spain had experienced galloping modernity, yet older customs and beliefs remained deeply rooted.

-Zaragoza-born, Palomero directed multi-prized shorts “Balcony Boy,” “The Night of All Things”) studied at Madrid’s ECAM and in 2013 was selected by Hungarian master Béla Tarr to participate in his training facility, film.factory, in Sarajevo.
+Zaragoza-born Palomero studied at Madrid’s ECAM and in 2013 was selected by Hungarian master Béla Tarr to participate in his training facility, film.factory, in Sarajevo.
+He directed multi-prized shorts “Balcony Boy” and “The Night of All Things.”

-As a project, “Las niñas” went to invited to multiple development initiatives: Netherlands Film Festival – Holland Film Meeting; Small is Beautiful – Espagnolas en Paris; Pack&Pitch – Sarajevo Talents 2016; Pustnik Writers Residency among others.
+As a project, “Las niñas” was invited to multiple development initiatives: Holland Film Meeting at the Netherlands Film Festival; Small is Beautiful – Espagnolas en Paris; Pack&Pitch – Sarajevo Talents 2016; and Pustnik Writers Residency, among others.
 Vicente Canales’ Film Factory handles world sales.

-Have the tensions of adolescence changed from a girl in the Spain’s ‘90s and one nowadays?
+Have the tensions of adolescence changed from a girl in Spain’s ‘90s and one nowadays?

 They have changed in some ways, especially in the way that teens relate to the world through new technologies.
 They have all the information in the palm of their hand and that makes them freer than many of us were.
 But adolescence remains the same in essence: doubts, restlessness, euphoria, fun and many discoveries…